Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

 Telephone: (608) 266-1865Secondary Telephone: (888) 701-1251E-mail: email@example.comWebsite: http://dhs.wisconsin.govAvailable from the website.

-This brochure provides expecting and new parents with facts on oral health in infants and children.
-It includes information on primary teeth, early childhood caries, nutrition, fluoride, dental sealants, teething, and ways to care for teeth at various developmental stages.
+This brochure provides expecting and new parents with an overview of facts pertaining to the oral health of their infants and children.
+It includes information on teething, primary teeth, early childhood caries, dental sealants, nutrition, fluoride, and ways to care for teeth.

 Keywords: Oral health, Infants, Young children, Health promotion, Developmental stages, Educational materials